Polynesians: People

 A portrait of Māori man, by Gottfried Lindauer.

 Kava ('ava) makers (aumaga) of Samoa.
 A woman seated between two men with the round tanoa (or laulau) wooden bowl in front.
 Standing is a third man, distributor of the 'ava, holding the coconut shell cup (tauau) used for distributing the beverage.

-There are an estimated 2 million ethnic Polynesians and many of partial Polynesian descent worldwide, the majority of whom live in Polynesia, the United States, Australia, and New Zealand.
+and many of partial Polynesian descent worldwide, the majority of whom live in Polynesia, the United States, Australia, and New Zealand.
 The Polynesian peoples are listed below in their distinctive ethnic and cultural groupings, with estimates of the larger groups provided: